ksw7564/node2vec_CVE/README.md

 Searching for similarity for CVE_ID + CVE_ID generally identifies pointing to a cluster on one side.
 I think we'll get better results if we use a cluster other than Kmeans for more granular clustering.

+Cluster Analysis Result:
+Cluster 0 (first cluster) was mostly vulnerable to data acquisition.
+There are some meaningless clusters and no other cluster features found.
+(My lack of knowledge of security data appears to be the cause.)

+As an example of similarity, when using the two nodes closest to the center of cluster zero, I was teaching about 60 percent of the cve_id nodes in cluster 8.

 # ngram_idmaping.Py
 This is a file that maps to pre-processed data.
 It's exactly a reverse index job.